sfmajors373/lswebhomework3/README.md

 ```

-My name is:
+My name is: Sarah

-I like to:
+I like to: Learn new things!

-I'm learning:
+I'm learning: to be a computer scientist.

 ```